Lake Merritt Trials Garden

 Other Helpful Resources

-Here are more resources available to download, or pick up a the garden, to help with garden issues:
+Here are more resources available to download, or pick up in the garden, to help with garden issues:

 - Composting is Good for Your Garden and the Environment